shivam8989/Task-1/README.md

 ## Preview
 A fully functional and responsive webpage with user-friendly features, designed to adapt to various screen sizes and enhance user interaction.
 ---
-For any issues or suggestions, feel free to contact the repository owner.
+For any issues or suggestions, feel free to contact me.
 Happy browsing!